Komprise Replications

 Diving into high-fidelity

-• What information was important to for the user to be alerted to visually?
+What information was important to for the user to be alerted to visually?

 Integrating feedback

-Together, we realized that we had missed these key user insights in our earlier meetings:
+After meeting with stakeholders, I realized that we had missed these key user insights in our earlier meetings:

 Updates